 If they're going to university:

-A care package for freshers week is charming, but the more memorable gift acknowledges the independence they're about to earn.
-A good travel adapter and small travel kit.
+A care package for freshers week — but the more memorable gift acknowledges the independence they're about to earn.
 A quality mattress topper (student accommodation beds are reliably grim).
-A cookbook that's genuinely usable with a student kitchen and budget.
-These are practical gifts with a thoughtful quality.
+Shop mattress toppers on Amazon → A cookbook that's genuinely usable with a student kitchen and budget.
+Shop student cookbooks on Amazon →

 If they're taking a gap year:

 Travel essentials, quality luggage, a language app subscription, a travel journal.
-But also something personal that travels with them — a personalised book is specifically good here, because it's lightweight, uniquely theirs, and reminds them of home in the best possible way.
+Shop travel journals on Amazon → But also something personal that travels with them — a personalised book is specifically good here, because it's lightweight, uniquely theirs, and reminds them of home in the best possible way.

 A piece of jewellery or keepsake — engraved with the qualification earned and the year.
 Their name and ACCA after it.
-Their initials and the bar call date.
-Something that marks it permanently.
+Shop engraved graduation keepsakes on Amazon →

 The tool they need for the next level — if they've just qualified as a solicitor, a quality fountain pen.
 If they've just passed their CIPD Level 7, a book on leadership by someone they respect.
-The gift that says: you've earned the right to use this.
+Shop leadership books on Amazon →

 A personalised novel — the logic here is the same as for any other graduation.
 They've just finished a chapter that cost them enormously.
 A story that centres them at the end of it has specific resonance.

 A tailored piece for the interview or first-day wardrobe — a quality blazer, a good pair of shoes, something that properly fits and looks like it was meant to last.
-Not a voucher but actual research and a specific recommendation.
+Shop professional clothing on Amazon →

 An experience that looks good on the CV — a course in public speaking, a leadership programme, a language intensive.
 The gift is the preparation for the next chapter, not just the celebration of the last one.

 Money — for the graduate starting adult financial life from scratch, the contribution toward a rental deposit, a laptop, or a first-month budget is often more useful than anything physical.
-Put it in a card with a proper note about why it matters.
-The note is the gift; the money is the action behind it.
+Shop laptops on Amazon →

 How much should you spend on a graduation gift?
 For close family: £30-100.
 For a friend or more distant relative: £20-50.
 The amount matters less than the thought.
 A £25 personalised novel that acknowledges their subject or personality lands harder than a £60 generic experience voucher.